datacraft-dsc/DEPs/6/README.md

 - Can the API accept configuration options:
   - Yes the payload can contain any other inputs in the json object, other than ocean inputs

+### Open questions

+* Should Squid invoke the service, or should the consumer invoke the service directly?

 ## License